Definition

 What is facial recognition?

-Facial recognition is a category of biometric software that maps an individual's facial features mathematically and stores the data as a faceprint.
-The software uses deep learning algorithms to compare a live capture or digital image to the stored faceprint in order to verify an individual's identity.
+Facial recognition maps a person's facial features mathematically and stores the data as a faceprint.
+The software uses deep learning algorithms to compare a separate video or digital image to a database of stored faceprints to verify an individual's identity.

 How a facial recognition application works

-The software identifies 80 nodal points on a human face.
-In this context, nodal points are endpoints used to measure variables of a person's face, such as the length or width of the nose, the depth of the eye sockets and the shape of the cheekbones.
-The system works by capturing data for nodal points on a digital image of an individual's face and storing the resulting data as a faceprint.
-The faceprint is then used as a basis for comparison with data captured from faces in an image or video.
+2. Analysis.
+Facial recognition software identifies approximately 80 nodal points on a human face.
+In this context, nodal points are endpoints used to measure variables of a person's face, such as the length or width of their nose, the depth of their eye sockets and the shape of their cheekbones.

 Even though the facial recognition system only uses 80 nodal points, it can quickly and accurately identify target individuals when the conditions are favorable.
 However, if the subject's face is partially obscured or in profile rather than facing forward, this type of software is less reliable.
-According to the National Institute of Standards and Technology (NIST), the incidence of false positives in facial recognition systems has been halved every two years since 1993.
+According to the National Institute of Standards and Technology, the incidence of false positives in facial recognition systems has been halved every two years since 1993.

 Examples of facial recognition

 Facebook uses facial recognition software to tag individuals in photographs.
 Each time an individual is tagged in a photograph, the software stores mapping information about that person's facial characteristics.
 Once enough data has been collected, the software can use that information to identify a specific individual's face when it appears in a new photograph.
-To protect people's privacy, a feature called Photo Review notifies the Facebook member who has been identified.
+To protect peoples' privacy, a feature called Photo Review notifies the Facebook member who has been identified.

-Other examples of facial recognition include Amazon, MasterCard and Alibaba, who have rolled out facial recognition payment methods commonly referred to as selfie pay.
+Other examples of facial recognition include Amazon, MasterCard and Alibaba, which have rolled out facial recognition payment methods commonly referred to as selfie pay.
 The Google Arts & Culture app uses facial recognition to identify museum doppelgangers by matching a real person's faceprint with a portrait's faceprint.

 Uses of facial recognition technology